 The fee may escalate if the number of positions to be filled increases.

 b.
 Cost Per Hire Model

-A payment is made every time a position is filled. this model is generally used for short term projects where the number of hires is quantifiable and definitely known.
+Payment is made every time a position is filled.
+This model is generally used for short-term projects where the number of hires is quantifiable and definitely known.

 c.
 Management Fee Plus Cost Per Hire